AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements.md

 * [all elements at once](#all_elements)
 * [individual elements](#individual_elements)

-The first step before configuring any element is accessing timeline with the help of the {api:anychart.charts.Gantt#getTimeline}getTimeline(){api} method.
+The first step before configuring any element is accessing the timeline with the help of the {api:anychart.charts.Gantt#getTimeline}getTimeline(){api} method.

 Here is the full list of elements and methods that allow accessing them: